 AttributeConsumingService element(s) of a Relying Party MUST have the following elements:

-ServiceName

-The lang attribute MUST be present (see Section 3.1.1).

-ServiceDescription

-The lang attribute MUST be present (see Section 3.1.1).
+- ServiceName The lang attribute MUST be present (see Section 3.1.1). - ServiceDescription The lang attribute MUST be present (see Section 3.1.1). - RequestedAttribute At least one.